pulp-platform/snitch_cluster/sw/saris/README.md

 ## Run Evaluation Programs

-Evaluation programs can only be run in RTL simulation of a Snitch cluster using the configuration `cfg/sssr.json`.
+Evaluation programs can only be run in RTL simulation of a Snitch cluster using the default, SSSR-enhanced configuration `cfg/default.json`.
 For example, when building a QuestaSim RTL simulation setup from `target/snitch_cluster`:

 ```
-make CFG_OVERRIDE=cfg/sssr.hjson bin/snitch_cluster.vsim
+make CFG_OVERRIDE=cfg/default.hjson bin/snitch_cluster.vsim
 ```

 Then, the built evaluation programs can be run on this simulation setup as usual, for example: